 1. To launch necessary reforms in the community for eradication of community evils.

-2. To create sounds ground for planning and action.
+2. To create sound ground for planning and action.

-4. To motivate the people to take better participation in the developing community programs.
+4. To motivate the people to take better participation in developing community programs.

-5. To highlight the causes of various problems affecting the community and hinder the way of progress and development.
+5. To highlight the causes of various problems affecting the community and hindering the way of progress and development.

-6. To implement programs required for the fulfilment of people basic needs and to develop better understanding among the people about the issues and needs.
+6. To implement programs required for the fulfillment of people’s basic needs and to develop a better understanding among the people about the issues and needs.

-7. To mobilize the resources to create a suitable ground for the basic needs completion and eradication of problems by bringing coordination between the individuals, groups and organization to focus their point and challenge their objectives for fulfilment
+7. To mobilize the resources to create a suitable ground for the completion and eradication of the basic needs of problems by bringing coordination between the individuals, groups, and organizations to focus their point and challenge their objectives for fulfillment.

-9. To train the students to develop skill and aptitude for problem solving.
-The skills developed include social skills communication skills, management skills, leadership skills, analytic skills, perceptual skills etc.
+9. To train the students to develop skills and aptitude for problem-solving.
+The skills developed include social skills, communication skills, management skills, leadership skills, analytic skills, perceptual skills, etc.

-10. For the students to acquire social values and deep understanding of unity, integrity and brotherhood of the country and come out as a socially committed responsible professionals who can strengthen the foundation of the nation.
+For the students to acquire social values and a deep understanding of unity, integrity, and brotherhood of the country and come out as socially committed responsible professionals who can strengthen the foundation of the nation.